In Krumbach, there is a

 DEN TOTEN ZUR EHRE DEN LEBENDEN ZUR MAHNUNG.

-(in honour of the dead, as a reminder to the
+(in honour of the dead, as a reminder to the living)

-of the cemetery, there are five bronze plaques, with the following
+To the left of the chapel, on the outer wall of the cemetery, there are five bronze plaques, with the following dedications:

 UNSEREN GEFALLENEN